Seirdy/seirdy.one/content/posts/website-best-practices.md

 : Lossless PNG compression.
 It's like a parallelized version of [OptiPNG](http://optipng.sourceforge.net/) that also supports an implementation of [ZopfliPNG](https://github.com/google/zopfli/blob/831773bc28e318b91a3255fa12c9fcde1606058b/README.zopflipng) compression

 [`jpegoptim`](https://github.com/tjko/jpegoptim)
 : Lossless or lossy JPEG compression.
-Note that JPEG is an inherently lossy format; the lossless features of `jpegoptim` only shrinks the size of existing JPEG files by removing unnecessary metadata.
+Note that JPEG is an inherently lossy format; the lossless features of `jpegoptim` only shrink the size of existing JPEG files by removing unnecessary metadata.

 [`cwebp`](https://developers.google.com/speed/webp/docs/cwebp)
 : The reference WebP encoder; has dedicated lossless and lossy modes.
 Lossy WebP compression isn't always better than JPEG, but lossless WebP consistently beats PNG.